stpic270/Oscar-Prediction-Project-and-review-embeddings/README.md

 ## You also can get reviews for your movies, just check notebooks/Project_add_more_data.ipynb

+## So, try improve models prediction ability for the Best Picture category or try this repo to get results for the 2 other datasets oscardata_acting.csv and data/dataframes/oscardata_bestdirector.csv

 # Coming soon

 - Ability to add parse data by movie names
 - Applying reviews parsing to the data from notebooks/Project_add_more_data.ipynb notebook
 - Utilizeng different ways of parsing reviews
 - Using more number types of language models for text embeddings extracting

+# References

+The author of this repo was inspired by this repo https://github.com/MateVaradi/OscarPrediction.
+Datasets were also from mentioned repo